Ernesto Maceda: Personal life

 Maceda became estranged from his wife Maria Azucena, popularly known as Marichu Vera-Perez of Sampaguita Pictures fame.
 His father-in-law was the great star builder and producer Dr. Jose Perez.
 His marriage to Ms. Vera-Perez produced five sons: Emmanuel, Ernesto Jr., Erwin, Edmond, and Edward.
-Ernesto Jr. is a former vice mayor of Manila, while Edward currently serves as the representative of the 4th district of Manila and Edmond is director of sustainability at Enderun Colleges and a Sustainability Consultant to Megaworld Corporation.
+Ernesto Jr. is a former vice mayor of Manila, while Edward is a former representative of the 4th district of Manila and Edmond is director of sustainability at Enderun Colleges and a Sustainability Consultant to Megaworld Corporation.
 Ernesto Maceda also has ten grandchildren.

 Death

 Maceda died of multiple organ failure at St. Luke's Medical Center in Quezon City, Philippines on the night of June 20, 2016.
 He was aged 81.
-He was interred at the Loyola Memorial Park in Marikina on June 25, 2016.
+He was interred beside his parents at the Loyola Memorial Park in Marikina on June 25, 2016.